The major emergency alert systems in use today

 An organizational emergency alert system, such as DeskAlerts, is one that can be deployed in a business, school, healthcare facility or any other organization to communicate quickly with employees in the event of an emergency.
 These systems work by sending emergency communications to computers and mobile devices, using different communications channels, to alert employees to an emergency situation such as a fire, active shooter, natural disaster, chemical spill, bomb threat or other crisis.

 As an employer you have a responsibility to keep your people safe.
-When you have an emergency alert system in your organization you will be able to broadcast important information to employees alerting them in a crisis and providing timely information about the steps that they must take in order to be safe.
+Familiarize yourself with the different types of emergency communication systems on the market and invest in one that is suited to your company’s needs.
+With an emergency alert system in your organization, you will be able to broadcast important information to employees, alerting them in a crisis and providing timely information about the steps that they must take in order to be safe.

 FAQ